15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 A man doing staggered stance row, a dumbbell lat exercise

-The staggered stance row is suitable for those who don’t have a workout bench.
-It requires you to pull the dumbbell in a staggered position and helps forge back muscles.
+This exercise is suitable for those who don’t have a workout bench.
+It requires you to stand in a split stance, bend forward, and pull the dumbbell at your side.

 1. Holding a dumbbell in your right hand, stand in the split stance (like you do in a lunge position).